vrtbl/passerine/README.md

 filter { x -> x >= pivot } remaining
 ```

 `filter` takes a predicate (a function) and an iterable (like a list), and produces a new iterable where the predicate is true for all items.
-But you knew that 😉.
-Although parenthesis could be used to unambiguiate the inline function definition after `filter`, it's stylistically more coherent to use parenthesis for *grouping*, and blocks for *regions of computation*.
+Although parenthesis could be used to group the inline function definition after `filter`, it's stylistically more coherent to use blocks for *regions of computation*.
+What's a region of computation?
+A region of computation is a series of multiple expressions, or a single expression that creates new bindings, like an assignment or a function definition.

-Passerine allows lines to be split around operators to break up long expressions.
-This can help improve the legibility of certain expressions:
+Passerine also allows lines to be split around operators to break up long expressions:

 ```passerine
 sorted_lower